MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-gcp-to-microsoft-cloud-app-security.md

 ### Add the GCP connection details

-In the **App connectors** page, to provide the GCP connection details, do one of the following:
+To provide the GCP connection details, under **App connectors**, do one of the following:

 **For a GCP instance that is not part of a connected G Suite organization**